AdobeDocs/journey-optimizer.pt-BR/help/using/rn/e-release-notes.md

 <table>
 <thead>
 <tr>
-<th><strong>Journey Agent: criação de conteúdo do canal</strong><br/></th>
+<th><strong>Journey Agent: Channel Content Create</strong><br/></th>
 </tr>
 </thead>
 <tbody>
 <tr>
 <td>
-<p>Com a tecnologia <strong>Adobe Experience Platform Agent Orchestrator</strong>, o <strong>Journey Agent</strong> está disponível no Journey Optimizer e permite que você analise jornadas por meio de uma <strong>interface de linguagem natural</strong>.
-Agora você também pode gerar e gerenciar conteúdo específico de canal diretamente no Journey Agent, criando conteúdo para canais como email e push, aplicando e visualizando modelos, refinando o tom e o estilo por meio de prompts e abrindo conteúdo no <strong>Content Designer</strong> para edição em contexto.</p>
+<p>Powered by <strong>Adobe Experience Platform Agent Orchestrator</strong>, <strong>Journey Agent</strong> is available in Journey Optimizer and enables you to analyze journeys through a <strong>natural language interface</strong>.
+You can now also generate and manage channel-specific content directly in Journey Agent, creating content for channels such as email and push, applying and previewing templates, refining tone and style through prompts, and opening content in <strong>Content Designer</strong> for in-context editing.</p>
 </td>
 </tr>
 </tbody>